-Over the past couple weeks, I have been seeing more and more hacked websites rank very well for topical keywords in the Google search results.
-It appears that all of the sites in question are in fact legitimate websites but somehow share a common vulnerability which enables them to be exploited by the hackers to easily rank for specific keywords and distribute malicious spyware.
+Over the past few weeks, I have seen more hacked websites rank well for topical keywords in Google search results.
+All of the sites in question are, in fact, legitimate websites but somehow share a common vulnerability which enables them to be exploited by hackers to rank for specific keywords and distribute malicious spyware efficiently.

-If you click on any of those 4 results, you will be redirected to another domain that attempts to install the malware on your computer.
+If you click on any of those four results, you will be redirected to another domain that attempts to install the malware on your computer.

 I picked some more examples of trending keywords on Google Trends, such as the company “Coins for Anything” that was recently highlighted in the news.
 Five of the Top 10 results are spam.

 Website hacking is a serious issue that can have severe implications for businesses, including financial losses, damaged reputation, and legal consequences.

 When hackers gain unauthorised access to a website, they can steal sensitive information, deface the site, inject malware, and even use it to launch further attacks.
 These actions can result in decreased organic search visibility and loss of customer trust and credibility, ultimately harming the business’s bottom line.

 Ensuring your website is structured correctly and protected from hacking is possibly the most important thing for website security.